mrPrimeBeef/sp1-movie/README.md

-# SP-1: Building a Movie Repository
+# Peters solution to SP-1: Building a Movie Repository
-## Peters solution

-BuildMain has main method to build the database (one time operation)
+BuildMain.java has main method to build the database (one time operation)

-FuncMain has main method which shows of the functionality
+FuncMain.java has main method which shows of the functionality